|

 | |

-10 to 12 cents higher; wheat futures are narrowly mixed.
+to 7 cents higher; wheat futures are 14 to 27 cents higher.

 David M. Fiala